Bill Koch (businessman): Collector

 Koch is a collector of art and wine.
 He has filed several high-profile suits against sellers of counterfeit wines, most notably a suit against Hardy Rodenstock for the sale of wine purported to have been owned by Thomas Jefferson.
 Koch also sued Rudy Kurniawan and the auction house Acker, Merrall & Condit, through whom Koch purchased Kurniawan's wine.
 Koch filed the suit against Renee Angove in 2009 and was reported to have reached a settlement for $3 million in July 2014.

 Koch's collection of maritime memorabilia includes model ships, antique nautical instruments, and paintings of ships and seascapes.
 A 2005 show at the Museum of Fine Arts in Boston featured his collections, including the America 3 and the yacht it defeated, Il Moro di Venezia.
 The show was also criticized, however, for glamorizing Koch at the expense of the museum's educational function.
 Koch had helped finance the show, including paying the cost to move the boats from Rhode Island.

 The boats were in Rhode Island because Koch had placed them with a small maritime museum there.
 Despite the considerable expense of building them, he said "they have absolutely no value" once their racing life is over.
 Koch, a native of Wichita, Kansas, donated the yacht he used in qualifying for the America's Cup races, Jayhawk, to the Wichita Boathouse.
 He also supplied money for the city to use in repairing the yacht.

 In June 2011, he purchased a 130-year-old photo of the legendary outlaw Billy the Kid for the amount of $2.3 million at a Denver auction.

 At his Colorado ranch, Koch has a collection of military vehicles, including an M42 Duster anti-aircraft gun.

+In January 2026 his collection of Western art was auctioned at Christies and amounted $ 84,000,000.